microsoft/RTVS-docs/sqlserver.md

 Tools](https://msdn.microsoft.com/en-us/library/mt204009.aspx) package before
 you can use the R and SQL integration features described in this page.

+Here's a quick 3 minute highlight video of some of the features that are described in this document:

+<iframe width="854" height="480" src="https://www.youtube.com/embed/n4AYr0QIwdQ" frameborder="0" allowfullscreen></iframe>

 ## Support for creating and running SQL Queries

 SQL statements are typically written interactively, by gradually refining the